 The 2013 version of The Great Gatsby is full of over-the-top grand costumes.
 While attending one of Gatsby's parties, Golden Girl Daisy Buchanan, played by Carey Mulligan, wear a diamond headband.

 In keeping with the fashions of the 1920s it's Art Deco in style The headband has a leaf-like motif and it's off-center focal point has diamond encrusted leaf-like pieces coming off it.
 Three strands of pearls hang off.
-It's a very opulent head piece that has a flirty air to it.
+It's a very opulent head piece that has a flirty quality.